We may earn money or products from the companies mentioned in this post.

 People might remember Barkley as the out-of-shape joker on TV, but don’t sleep on his athleticism as a player.
 He was extraordinary.

-I love Sir Charles, and her
+I love Sir Charles, and here are some of his best cards for collectors.

 Best Charles Barkley Rookie Cards